 Description Fraud Error Judgement Planned response 1 Management override of controls This is a mandatory significant risk on all audits due to the unpredictable way in which such override could occur.
 Management at various levels within an organisation are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Due to the unpredictable way in which such override could occur there is a risk of material misstatement due to fraud on all audits.
-We plan to address the management override of controls risk through performing audit work over accounting estimates, journal entries and significant transactions outside the normal course of business or otherwise unusual.
-We will address the risk through performing audit procedures, covering a range of areas including (but not limited to): accounting estimates included in the financial statements for evidence of management bias; any significant transactions outside the normal course of business; and journals and other adjustments recorded in the general ledger in preparing the financial statements.
+0 0 We plan to address the management override of controls risk through performing audit work over accounting estimates, journal entries and significant transactions outside the normal course of business or otherwise unusual.